21 Jun How to get back your life from PCOS?

 - Many symptoms of PCOS are permanent.
 They can be managed but may never disappear.
 Strict diet choices and medication can help fertility and weight, insulin sensitivity, and cardio health, but divergence will often bring back all the symptoms.
 Excessive hair growth on the face and body can be also reduced.
 This is very depressing as women with PCOS often feel hopeless and helpless about their bodies and their lives.

 - The physical symptoms of infertility, excess weight, hirsutism in which hair grows on the face and body, and acne all create a feeling of unfitness, unattractiveness and many feel unfeminine.
-In a society where fertility, smooth flawless hairless skin and slimness as the ideal for women, many women with PCOS report feelings of shame and is unacceptable.
+In a society where fertility, smooth flawless hairless skin, and slimness as the ideal for women, many women with PCOS report feelings of shame and are unacceptable.

 Emotional Freedom Technique is simple and effective.
 It has benefits for stress and quality of life as it helps to relieve depression, anxiety, physical pain, and shame.
 It promotes improved well-being, self-acceptance, and self-love.
 It is the perfect way to make peace with your body and take your power back from PCOS.

-Reclaim your power from PCOS now with the best gynecologist in Delhi.
+Reclaim your power from PCOS now with a PCOS specialist doctor near me.
 Dr. Usha M Kumar provides intensive care for a wide range of situations concerning the significant events in the life of a woman.
 She can be consulted for any issues that you are facing regarding your body as a woman or any health issue that women of this generation are facing.